islamicity24/AmazonCity/Module 6 VPC Networking Environment Lab.md

 bastion host to private EC2 instance

 **Architecture best practice**

 In this first challenge, you implemented the architectural best practice of enable people to perform actions at a distance.

 Expand here to learn more about it.
+   According to the Well-Architected Framework, compute resources require multiple layers of defense to help protect them from external and internal threats.
+In practice, you should remove the ability for interactive access to reduce the risk of human error and the potential for manual configuration or management.
+The Well-Architected Framework recommends that you use a change management workflow to deploy EC2 instances by using infrastructure as code.
+Then, you should use tools, such as Amazon EC2 Systems Manager, to manage EC2 instances instead of allowing direct access or a bastion host.
+For more information about replacing a bastion host with Amazon EC2 Systems Manager, see this AWS Security Blog post

 # New business requirement: Enhancing the security layer for private resources (Challenge #2)
 Sofía and Nikhil are proud of the changes they made to the cafe's application architecture.
 They are pleased by the additional security they built, and they are also glad to have `a test environment` instance (for development) that they can use before they deploy  updates to `the production instance (Private E2 Instance)`.
 They tell Mateo about their new application architecture, and he's impressed!
 To further improve their application security, Mateo advises them to build `an additional layer of security by using custom network access control lists (network ACLs)`.